martin-brennan/martin-brennan.com/_posts/2015-01-27-livereload-gulp.md

   - Javascript
   - livereload
 ---
-I&#8217;ve started working on a project to learn and use ES6 Modules, [Angular](http://angularjs.org), and [Gulp](http://gulpjs.com/), and one of the first issues I encountered was getting LiveReload to work, refreshing my browser every time I changed a file.
+I’ve started working on a project to learn and use ES6 Modules, [Angular](http://angularjs.org), and [Gulp](http://gulpjs.com/), and one of the first issues I encountered was getting LiveReload to work, refreshing my browser every time I changed a file.
 For those not familiar with the concept, LiveReload works in one of three ways (from the [LiveReload FAQ](http://feedback.livereload.com/knowledgebase/articles/87979-how-do-i-choose-the-best-integration-method)):

 > To communicate with your browsers, LiveReloads needs its JavaScript code to be injected into your web pages.
 There are 3 ways to arrange that:
 >